-Pet homelessness is a BIG problem.
-According to the ASPCA, every year, approximately 3.3 million dogs are brought to pet shelters in the U.S. The two main reasons animals end up in shelters is because they’ve either been pick up off the street by animal control officers and surrendered by their owners.
+Pet homelessness is a BIG problem in the Chicago area as well as throughout the country.
+According to the ASPCA, every year, approximately 3.3 million dogs are brought to pet shelters in the U.S. The two main reasons animals end up in shelters are because they’ve either been picked up off the street by animal control officers or surrendered by their owners.

 The Risks of Helping a Stray Dog

-Trying to help a stray or lost dog can come with several risks.
-Dogs may bite if they’re scared, hurt, sick or hungry…even the friendliest.
+In your attempt to help a stray or lost dog, you may have searched for dog care near me to find resources available in your area.
+Keep in mind that trying to help dogs or puppies that have gone astray can come with several risks.
+Dogs may bite if they’re scared, hurt, sick, or hungry…even the friendliest.
 Stray dogs can potentially carry diseases dangerous to other pets or humans.

-If you find a lost dog who appears to be trusting and healthy, you can try to see if they will accept a leash willingly.
+If you find a lost dog who appears to be trusting and healthy, you can try to see if it will accept a leash willingly.
 You can take the dog to a veterinarian or police station to have the dog scanned for a microchip to help locate the owner(s).
 Alternatively, you can take the dog to your nearest shelter.
-If the dog doesn’t have an ID tag, but has a local license or rabies tag, the shelter will be able to help.
-Whether it’s the police station, veterinarian or local shelter, they will be given daily care with food and water.
+We have a list of reputable dog care near me resources in the Bartlett, IL area that you can use to help with your rescue efforts.
+If the dog doesn’t have an ID tag but has a local license or rabies tag, the shelter will be able to help.
+Whether it’s at the police station, veterinarian, or local shelter, they will be given daily care with food and water.